-Basically, registering your business is a great way to access benefits and support in many different ways, and help you grow as a small business owner.
+In short, registering your business is a great way to legitimize your business and access the benefits and support that will enable you to grow.

 What type of business will you be registering?

-In Canada, there are four different business types: a sole proprietorship, a partnership, a corporation, and a cooperative.
+In Canada, there are four different business structures you can choose from; sole proprietorships, corporations, partnerships, and cooperatives.
 A sole proprietorship is the most basic form of business ownership, where you are the sole owner, and you make all the business decisions.
 Many small businesses start as sole proprietorships.

 A general partnership is similar in structure, but rather than just one owner, there are two or more owners of the business operating it together.
 A limited partnership is when there are different responsibilities among the two partners, and they do not share the same access to the business.

-A corporation is often formed when a sole proprietor decides to incorporate their business to increase business growth and access a different tax rate.
+A corporation is often formed when a sole proprietor decides to incorporate their business to increase business growth, limit liability, and access a different tax rate.
 It also often occurs when a business grows from one owner to many owners or stakeholders, who all have a say on how the corporation is run.